Cyber Threats and Mass Communications Systems

 Disaster Recovery and Business Continuity

-Most of us have been victims of cyber security through the places we shop and banking systems we use.
-We all remember Home Depot, Target and more recently, Yahoo all being hacked.
+Most of us have been victims of cybersecurity through the places we shop and the banking systems we use.
+We all remember Home Depot, Target, and more recently, Yahoo all being hacked.
 I personally received emails from all three of these companies warning me that my personal data may have been compromised.